"In your deposition, you even added that you 'don't feel like a killer'. How touching."

 - When Eric in True Blood loses his memory, he forgets his bloody and violent past and becomes innocent.
 This is responsible for much of the character development in season three and he even states at one point that he doesn't want to go back to who he used to be.

 - In Heroes, this happens to Nathan for a few episodes in Season 4.
-What's really confusing is that everyone else thinks it's happened to Sylar, whose body currently houses Nathan's mind. * The Carnival believes he has amnesia, the cops suspect he's faking, but everyone thinks he's Sylar.
-Only the audience can recognize the few memories he recovers as Nathan's. *
+What's really confusing is that everyone else thinks it's happened to Sylar, whose body currently houses Nathan's mind. note The Carnival believes he has amnesia, the cops suspect he's faking, but everyone thinks he's Sylar.
+Only the audience can recognize the few memories he recovers as Nathan's. note

 - Notably averted in the Grand Finale of Smallville: a resurrected Lex Luthor gets dosed with an amnesia pill erasing his entire life.
 Despite this, within a decade he becomes President of the United States and the most evil man in the world.